-Documentarian Morris has always been attracted to eccentric characters, and he found a doozy in one Joyce McKinney, the subject of his latest feature Tabloid.
-I'd say that the less you know about McKinney in advance, the more fun you'll have with this wild documentary about her life, but here's the basic summary: In 1977, this would-be model from North… read more!
+Documentarian Morris has always been attracted to eccentric characters, and he found a doozy in Joyce McKinney, the subject of his latest feature Tabloid.
+I'd say that the less you know about McKinney in advance, the more fun you'll have with this wild documentary about her life, but here's the basic summary: In 1977, this would-be model from North Carolina,… read more!

 Movie Titles: T

-Matt Damon plays Tom Ripley, a New York nobody who is sent by a millionaire to Italy to bring back that millionaire's son, Dickie Greenleaf (Jude Law, terrific), now spending his inheritance loafing on the beach with his stiff, whiny girlfriend Marge (Gwyneth Paltrow - well cast!).
+Matt Damon plays Tom Ripley, a New York nobody who is sent by a millionaire to Italy to bring back that millionaire's son, Dickie Greenleaf (Jude Law, terrific), who's spending his inheritance loafing on the beach with his whiny girlfriend Marge (Gwyneth Paltrow, well cast).
 Ripley winds up befriending Dickie... then falls madly in love with him.
-After… read more!
+After something horrible… read more!

-Though some critic beat me to the punch with the suggestion that a better title for this film would be Girlfriends in a Coma, if you think this is just a stuffy art film about two men sitting by the bedsides of the comatose women they love, nattering on endlessly into their deaf ears, you're either going by the wrong… read more!
+Though some critic beat me to the punch with the suggestion that a better title for this film would be Girlfriends in a Coma, if you think this is just a stuffy art film about two men sitting by the bedsides of their comatose lovers, nattering on endlessly into their deaf ears, you're either going by the wrong review or… read more!

 Jonathan Caouette's autobiographical documentary reportedly cost him just $218.32 to make, as it is essentially a montage of his own home movies and various found footage that he edited together on his boyfriend's computer using Apple's free iMovie software.
 Of course, the movie you actually see cost hundreds of thousands of dollars more - not just for the 35mm blowup… read more!